thesarahmeister/workshops/workshops/gitVCS2/emails/preWorkshopInstructions.md

 * Register [here](eventbrite link)
 * Install software (Git, SAS, or R) on laptop (see below)
 * Bring fully charged laptop!
+* *If you didn't come to the first Git workshop* and would like to get more familiar with Git, *come 30 minutes before the workshop*

 ## 'Git'-ing better: Collaborating on your research with version control and GitHub ##